 Living In a World With Choices.

-Unbundled education – The concept has haunted higher education for almost a decade.
+Unbundled education – The concept has circulated in higher education for over a decade.
 Some colleges and universities have tried to hide from it.
-Others have attempted to face it head on.
+Others have attempted to face it head-on.
 Both solutions have met with mixed results.

 If your university is attempting to compete directly against unbundled education with your bundled degree programs, it may be time for a perspective shift.
 There’s room for both bundled and unbundled education, not just in the market as a whole, but in the lives of individual students, as well.
 Bundled programs offer unique advantages that unbundled education just can’t match.
 Highlighting and embracing these characteristics helps your program stay relevant amidst the unbundling chaos.